DiviProject/deployment-guide/README.md

-# Atomic Swaps Documentation
+# Deployment Guide Documentation

-This is the source code for the Atomic Swaps documentation.
+This is the source code for the Deployment Guide.
 Use this as a reference.

 ### Usage